jakubnowygoot/myDashboard/README.md

 ![App Screenshot](https://snipboard.io/zN1V9M.jpg)

-* Login by using email and password shown above.
+* Login info shown above enables you to log in to an account by using hard coded email and password without authorization and connection to back-end.
+Browser only checks if user is in local storage.
 If you press remember me your data will be saved.

 ![App Screenshot](https://snipboard.io/kyx76O.jpg)